Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 11. Frequently Asked Questions

 Yes—the stovetop method takes 4 minutes and produces a superior emulsion.
-See the Alternative Cooking Methods section.

 Use 6 tablespoons of hemp hearts total, but reduce liquid by 2 tablespoons.
-The texture will be less "oat-like" and more porridge-like.

 Yes, but verify your collagen peptides—some brands process in facilities with wheat.
-Lupin is a legume, not a grain, and is naturally gluten-free.
+Lupin is a legume, not a grain, and is naturally gluten-free..

 Allulose provides bulk (volume) and participates in Maillard browning, creating the golden color and caramelized flavor of traditional oatmeal.
 Stevia provides only sweetness without browning capability.